GluuFederation/docs-oxd-prod/3.1.2/sources/oxd-https/api/index.md

     "rpt": "SSJHBSUSSJHVhjsgvhsgvshgsv",               <- OPTIONAL
     "scope":["read"],                                  <- OPTIONAL,
     "state": "af0ifjsldkj",                            <- OPTIONAL state that is returned from uma_rp_get_claims_gathering_url command
-    "protection_access_token": "ejt3425"               <- OPTIONAL, required if oxd-https-extension is used
+    "protection_access_token": "ejt3425"               <- OPTIONAL, but REQUIRED if oxd-https-extension is used }
-}
 ```